Key Takeaways

 - Mounjaro is FDA-approved to improve blood sugar control in adults with type 2 diabetes and is sometimes prescribed off-label for weight loss.

-Conversations about weight loss drugs often center around Wegovy and Ozempic, but a newer drug, tirzepatide, is attracting attention too.
-Tirzepatide has been commercially available since 2022 as the brand name Mounjaro and Zepbound as well as compounded medications.
+Conversations about weight loss drugs often center around Wegovy and Ozempic, but newer drugs, have been commercially available since 2022, known as Mounjaro and Zepbound.

 While all three versions can be safe and effective, knowing which one is right for you or if you’re a good candidate for tirzepatide in the first place is important.